Coordinated response by whale watchers and entanglement response teams saves injured humpback whale from likely fatal outcome

 The team needed to cut three lines tightly wrapping the whale: the lines wrapping each side of the fluke (left and right fluke blades) and the line wrapping around the tail stock.
 Using specialized knives mounted on long poles, responders carefully cut the entangling lines without injuring the whale.
 Drone footage documented the operation and confirmed the whale’s condition after release.

 “As soon as the final line was cut, the whale began slowly swimming away,” said Doug Sandilands, a lead responder at Cascadia.
-“The injuries are significant, but we’re quite hopeful the whale will resume normal use of its tail in time.
-We’re hoping the whale will stay in the region long enough for the research and whale watching community to see it and document the recovery process.”
+“The injuries were significant, so we are glad to see that the whale watching community found Starry Knight a few days later behaving normally, even breaching.
+We’re hoping the whale will stay in the region long enough for the research and whale watching community to document the full recovery process.”

 Jenn Tackaberry, also a lead responder with Cascadia, emphasized the importance of collaboration: “This case highlights the strength of cross-border partnerships and how important members of the PWWA are in the response network.
 Whale watching crews are the eyes on the water, and their willingness to stay with entangled whales until a response team arrives is often the difference between life and death.
 Without them, this whale would likely have suffered the same fate as the tailless whales seen last year in these same waters.”